 When completing the self-audit, there are no right or wrong answers.
 Answer honestly about where you are now, not where you want to be.
 Your answers will help you to identify what areas of practice you need to focus on the most as you progress through the course.

 - Access the self-audit task and complete it.

 - At the end of the survey, click My responses.

 - Click Download as PDF.

 - Save the PDF where you will be able to retrieve it to review at the end of the course.

 - Share your professional development goal in the comments at the bottom of this step.

 You may find other teachers have similar goals, and you can discuss the ideas in the course with them over the next few weeks.
-Find out how to follow other learners and take the course with colleagues.

 When you complete a step on the course, click Mark as Complete at the bottom right.
 This helps you keep track of your progress.
 Mark over 90% of the course steps complete and you’ll be eligible for a Certificate of Achievement when you Upgrade.